Unboxed-Software/solana-course/content/token-program.md

 )
 ```

 The `burn` function returns a `TransactionSignature` that can be viewed on Solana Explorer.
-The `TransactionSignature` function requires the following arguments:
+The `burn` function requires the following arguments:

 - `connection` the JSON-RPC connection to the cluster
 - `payer` the account of the payer for the transaction